 Here are some other options for reusable water bottle for travel.

 Once again, plastic bags are silly, pointless and quite easily replaced.
 Just shove a reusable bag into your purse, suitcase or pocket and use it when you need it.

-Replace with: I love my cotton tote and this set of bags are also a good place to start.
+Replace with: I love my cotton tote and investing in a collection of cloth bags is also a good place to start.